 on GWG's balance sheet-would likely cause GWG to violate its debt coverage ratio obligations.
-In addition, the spin-out would require "detailed disclosure of the allocation and distribution provisions of" BEN's organizational documents and invite scrutiny of Heppner and his affiliates' interests in BEN.

-- 603. On September 2, 2021, GWG held another board meeting to discuss its post-Decoupling plans, or lack thereof.
+In addition, the spin-out would require and invite scrutiny of Heppner and his affiliates' interests in BEN.
+603. On September 2, 2021, GWG held another board meeting to discuss its post- Decoupling plans, or lack thereof.
 The board again observed that spinning out the BEN shares would solve the '40 Act issue but would cause GWG to violate its debt coverage ratio.
-On management's recommendation, GWG would explore obtaining an insurance license to make use of an exception to the '40 Act for insurance companies. - 604.
-Notes from the meeting-taken by a BEN in-house attorney-indicate that this was not a genuine strategic shift in GWG's business plan, but rather an attempt to deal with the fallout from GWG's investment in and separation from BEN.
-The notes emphasized that GWG did "not want to make this [insurance] our core business moving forward, but d[id] need to obtain the 40 act protections" and would therefore "get in business to the extent necessary to obtain 40 act" protections.
-(Emphases added). - 605.
-At the meeting, GWG's board met with insurance industry consultants, who discussed more bad news: the company might have to seek an insurance license in Bermuda because GWG would run afoul of US regulations regarding debt-to-equity ratios and asset concentration.
-The board also learned that while it could try to make use of an exception to the '40 Act for "transient investment companies," that required "Bona fide intent ... evidenced by company's activities and board resolution evidencing the intent to be engaged in the non-investment activities."
-Moreover, seeking transient investment company relief without a realistic backup plan was a "risky proposition," and "[f]or GWG, there may be additional risks given recent SEC enforcement actions."
+On management's recommendation, GWG would explore obtaining an insurance license to make use of an exception to the '40 Act for insurance companies.
+604. Notes from the meeting-taken by a BEN in-house attorney-indicate .
+The notes emphasized that (Emphases added).
+605. At the meeting, GWG's board met with insurance industry consultants, who discussed more bad news: the company might have to seek an insurance license in Bermuda because GWG would run afoul of US regulations regarding debt-to-equity ratios and asset concentration.

 - 606. The board eventually resolved that GWG would work with its insurance industry consultants to assess the viability of entering the insurance or reinsurance business.
 In other words, GWG's best option to deal with the consequences of investing virtually all of its cash into and then decoupling from BEN was to contort itself and change its business model in a matter of months, all while the company's ability to raise capital was in serious doubt. - 607.
 Indeed, GWG's situation was becoming increasingly precarious.
 The company was nearly out of cash, scrambling to find interim financing to cover looming payments, the subject of an SEC investigation, late to file its annual report and other documents with the SEC, and had only months to obtain an insurance license and come up with a bona fide business plan to avoid running afoul of the '40 Act post-Decoupling. - 608.
 And for those reasons, in the midst of discussing the Decoupling, Holland reached out to counsel to discuss a possible bankruptcy filing.
 Notes from that discussion-titled "Contingency Planning"-show that Holland and others were concerned GWG would default on its L Bond obligations.
-If GWG defaulted, Holland and counsel outlined a plan to use a bankruptcy filing to prevent GWG's creditors from foreclosing on or otherwise liquidating assets until a public market developed for BEN.

-3. The Decoupling Transaction Was Unfair to GWG and Did Not Yield any of the Benefits Defendants Used to Try to Justify the Transaction.

-609. On November 12, 2021, BEN's and GWG's boards of directors met to vote on the Decoupling.
+If GWG defaulted, Holland and counsel outlined a plan to use a bankruptcy filing to prevent GWG's creditors from foreclosing on or otherwise liquidating assets until a public market developed for BEN. - 3.
+The Decoupling Transaction Was Unfair to GWG and Did Not Yield any of the Benefits Defendants Used to Try to Justify the Transaction. - 609.
+On November 12, 2021, BEN's and GWG's boards of directors met to vote on the Decoupling.
 Despite the obvious financial and regulatory risks it posed, the unfairness of its terms, and the lack of any financial analysis or fairness opinion to support it, the remaining